elyra-ai/examples/pipelines/run-pipelines-on-kubeflow-pipelines/README.md

    The pipeline editor takes this as a cue and renders a selector widget for this input:

    ![Configure Count Rows node](doc/images/configure-count-rows-node.png)

    Since the '`Count Rows`' node is only connected to one upstream node ('`Download File`'), you can only choose from the outputs of that node.
-(An upstream node is a node that is connected to the node and executed before the node.)
+(An upstream node is a node that is connected to and executed before the node in question.)

    If a node is connected to multiple upstream nodes, you can choose the output of any of these nodes as input, as shown in this example:

    ![Selecting outputs from upstream nodes](doc/images/upstream-nodes-example.png)